wearedevpunks/travel-ai-assistant/readme.md

 - **Backend**

   - Deployed on Vercel
+  - Built with NestJS
   - Exposes APIs powered by Vercel AI SDK and custom tools
   - Handles itinerary logic and user requests
+  - **Deployment Note:** To deploy NestJS on Vercel, a `vercel.json` file is included in the project.
+This file configures the Vercel Node adapter and sets up routing so that the NestJS server runs correctly in the Vercel serverless environment.

 - **Persistence**
   - Uses Vercel Redis extension